-By Geoffrey Nyamboga
+By Jeff Nyamboga

 Less than a year ago, the Ministry of Energy and the UK Oil exploratory company -Tullow Oil through a hurriedly convened press conference announced that Kenya had struck oil deposits in the semi arid county of Turkana, about 500 miles North West of Nairobi.